drolsen/webpack-svg-spritely/README.md

 `xhrEntry` | String | Defines what entry file to inject XHR code into.

 ### output
-With the output option you can speicify a deeper location within the main webpack output configuration.
+With the output option you can specify a deeper location within the main webpack output configuration.
 This is useful for project organization.

 ### filename
 This option allows you to specify the name of the sprite file that gets bundled.
 You can use a [hash] flag to combat cache.